wtraylor/modular_megafauna_model/paper.md

 # Summary

 The Modular Megafauna Model (MMM) simulates populations of large, terrestrial herbivores (“megafauna”) through space and time.

-Herbivores feed, grow, reproduce, and die in daily simulation cycles.
+Herbivore cohorts feed, grow, reproduce, and die in daily simulation cycles.
-These lower-level mechanisms let the herbivore numbers dynamically rise and fall.
+Based on these physiological processes herbivore numbers rise and fall dynamically.
 The model thus does not prescribe carrying capacity, but instead simulates herbivore densities in a mechanistic, bottom-up approach.

+# Statement of Need

 Mechanistic modeling can help us understand the drivers behind real-world population dynamics.
-Bottom-up models can point out which physiological processes are understudied and which lower-level mechanisms appear most important for higher-level population effects [@deangelis2003praise].
+Bottom-up models can point out which physiological processes are understudied and which mechanisms appear most important for emerging population effects [@deangelis2003praise].
-Once a model is sufficiently matured, its predictions can inform nature conservation management—an application that is urgently needed in light of ongoing global defaunation [@dirzo2014defaunation].
+Once a model is sufficiently mature, its predictions can inform nature conservation management—an application that is urgently needed in light of ongoing global defaunation [@dirzo2014defaunation].

 The currently implemented model concepts originate in large parts from @pachzelt2013coupling and the earlier works by @illius2000resource and @illius1999scaling.
-While @pachzelt2013coupling integrated African herbivores into LPJ-GUESS, a dynamic global vegetation model (DGVM), later studies have implemented conceptually similar herbivore models for other DGVMs: @dangal2017integrating for DLEM and @zhu2018large for ORCHIDEE.
+@pachzelt2013coupling integrated African grazers into LPJ-GUESS, a dynamic global vegetation model (DGVM) [@smith2001representation].
+Later studies have implemented conceptually similar grazer models for other DGVMs: @dangal2017integrating for DLEM and @zhu2018large for ORCHIDEE.
-To my knowledge, none of these implementations is reusable across different DGVMs, though.
+However, to my knowledge, none of these implementations is reusable across different vegetation models.

+At this point, MMM is being used by the author to simulate potential densities of mammoths, steppe bison, and horse in the last ice age.
+Here, MMM is coupled with LPJ-GUESS [@smith2001representation; @smith2014implications], using daily grass growth [@bokeolen2018estimating].
+LPJ-GUESS is proprietary software and not publicly available.

+# Features

-MMM is a C++ library that is supposed to be coupled with a dynamic vegetation model into a complete ecosystem model.
+MMM is a C++ library meant to be coupled with a dynamic vegetation model into a complete ecosystem model.
+Currently, the only forage is grass.
+The vegetation model simulates the amount of available forage, which the herbivores then consume.
-The vegetation model provides forage, which the herbivores consume, as well as information about environmental conditions like air temperature.
+In addition, the vegetation model provides information about environmental conditions like air temperature.
 This way, herbivores and vegetation dynamically influence each other, namely through forage removal and nutrient cycling.
+MMM ships with a very simple vegetation model that demonstrates how the coupling can be implemented.

 Herbivores are simulated in distinct spatial units, which have no absolute area size because all calculations are done on a per-area basis.
 That means that MMM itself is not spatially explicit and makes no assumptions about the actual size of the area inhabited by herbivores.